What does the CIA’s Office of Public Affairs Actually Do?

 Speaking of Tom Clancy, the developers of one of the Ghost Recon series of games approached the CIA to ask them to fact check the latest iteration.
 The OPA document notes:

-The series is set in South America with Bolivia as a Nazo-state with CIA paramilitary along with military and local security elements battling narco-insurgents.
+The series is set in South America with Bolivia as a Narco-state with CIA paramilitary along with military and local security elements battling narco-insurgents.
 As the lead character of the game is a CIA targeting analyst, we urged developers steer clear of popular portrayals of female officers.

 The memo also details CIA support to the NBC spy drama Allegiance and the Michael Bay movie 13 Hours: The Secret Soldiers of Benghazi.
 Of particular interest is how the negotiations with Bay over the script for 13 Hours didn’t go particularly well, leading to the CIA slating the film on its release.
 After trying the front door (negotiating with Bay himself) the CIA tried the side door, approaching State Department official turned deep state lawyer turned Hollywood consultant Rich Klein, who the memo repeatedly refers to as a ‘longtime contact’.